tiger1deF/proteinTools/docs/source/usage.rst

 Protein Properties
 ------------------
 The protein's ChEMBL ID, Uniprot ID, PDB ID, and HGNC/Gene ID can all be accessed with properties of the same name.
+For PDB IDs, proteinTools returns a dataframe containing the PDB ID(s), minimum resolution of the PDB file in Angstroms, and

 .. code-block:: python